Dubscr/Murder-Mystery-Editor/Assets/Readme.txt

 17. Go to WorkshopHandler and put any patchnotes you want (Optional).
 18. Press "Update workshop item"

-If you have done everything right, you can test it by going to the "AssetBundleHandler" gameobject and turning on the script inside of it.
-For this to work, you need to subscribe to your own workshop item.
+If you have done everything right, you can test it by subscribing to your own workshop item in the browser.
 If everything is done right, when you click play, it will instantiate everything you uploaded.